AI Website BuildersDorikDorikDurableDurableMixoMixoUseArticleUseArticleEmergentEmergentLovableLovableRunableRunableCarrdCarrd AI Website Builders

 Pro Tip — Three-Part Specification

 Before every build session, write your specification in three parts.
 First, the user story — who is using this and what are they trying to accomplish?
 Second, the data model — what information does the system need to store?
 Third, the integration requirements — what external services need to connect?
-Give Emergent this three-part brief and output quality improves significantly over a single descriptive prompt.
+Give it this three-part brief and output quality improves significantly over a single descriptive prompt.

 What to expect